acneyouth1996/acneyouth1996.github.io/_posts/2019-4-29-MAC-network.md

     * The output unit: The output unit predicts the final answer to the question based on the question representation q and the final memory mp, which represents the final intermediate result of the reasoning process, holding relevant information from the knowledge base

 ## Results
-The results can be found in authors paper, I won't discuss it in detail, I trained on NLVR using raw image feature as well as image feature extracted by Resnet, using resnet, validation ACC reached 0.55 and 0.53 using raw image.
+The results can be found in authors paper, I trained on NLVR using raw image feature as well as image feature extracted by Resnet, using resnet, validation ACC reached 0.55 and 0.53 using raw image.
 I think the author has similar results on NLVR as well.
 The reason for the problem behind this is that the amount of data is not adequate.
-## Conclusion
-This semester I worked on VQA problems under the supervision of Prof.Yoav, This is by far the most interesting part of the work.
-In terms of good results from this semester's experiments and publications, not too much or not at all, but in terms of personal growth, I learned quite a lot, combining with what I learned from the NLP course, The biggest take away is How to do research and tackle problems in a systematic way.